 Compliance Differences by Condition and Student Characteristics.
-Using the criterion of spending at least 1 minute, we next examined whether compliance with the research protocol differed by condition or by other student characteristics.
-As shown in Appendix E, Table E1 of the supplemental materials, participants were less likely to comply with the protocol if they were male or if they had lower high school GPAs and SAT/ACT scores.
-They were also less likely to comply with the protocol in the social-belonging intervention compared to the difference-education intervention or control condition.
+Using the criterion of spending at least 1 min, we next examined whether compliance with the research protocol differed by condition or by other student characteristics.
+As shown in Section S5, Table S11 in the online supplemental materials, participants were less likely to comply with the protocol if they were male or if they had lower high school GPAs and SAT/ACT scores.
+They were also less likely to comply with the protocol in the socialbelonging intervention compared to the difference-education intervention or control condition.

 Given the different rates of compliance, we conducted additional analyses to examine whether these exclusions led to differences across conditions on the six key demographic factors we examined above (i.e., gender, race, generation status, receipt of a Pell Grant, high school GPA, and SAT/ACT scores).
 These analyses showed that, although participants who did not comply were different from those who did (i.e., based on gender, grades, SAT scores, and social-belonging condition), the participants who complied in each of the three conditions still did not systematically differ from each other based on these six demographic factors (i.e., gender, race, generation status, receipt of a Pell Grant, high school GPA, and SAT/ACT scores).
-In other words, participants across the three conditions were still similar based on these six demographic factors (See Table E2 in the supplemental materials).
-Nonetheless, given that more participants were excluded from the social-belonging intervention (n = 146) than the difference-education intervention (n = 70) and control condition (n = 71), it is important to interpret the results from the social-belonging condition with caution.
+In other words, participants across the three conditions were still similar based on these six demographic factors (see Table S12 in the online supplemental materials).11 Nonetheless, given that more participants were excluded from the social-belonging intervention (n = 146) than the difference-education intervention (n = 70) and control condition (n = 71), it is important to interpret the results from the social-belonging condition with caution.